Technische Universität Berlin - Faculty II - Institute of Chemistry / Metalorganics and Inorganic Materials

 part-time employment may be possible

-Successfully completed university degree (Master, Diplom or equivalent) and a doctorate in chemistry, with the focus on organometallic and materials chemistry
+Successfully completed university degree (Master, Diplom or equivalent) and doctorate in chemistry, with a focus on materials chemistry and electrochemistry

 How to apply:

-Please send your application with the reference number and the usual documents by email (in a single pdf file, max 5 MB) to firstname.lastname@example.org.
+Please send your application with the reference number and the usual documents (combined in a single pdf file, max 5 MB) by email firstname.lastname@example.org.

 By submitting your application via email you consent to having your data electronically processed and saved.
 Please note that we do not provide a guaranty for the protection of your personal data when submitted as unprotected file.
 Please find our data protection notice acc.
 DSGVO (General Data Protection Regulation) at the TU staff department homepage: https://www.abt2-t.tu-berlin.de/menue/themen_a_z/datenschutzerklaerung/ or quick access 214041.